What is quality improvement in healthcare?

 Quality improvement takes planning and dedication, but the payoff is significant.

 According to the 2021 National Healthcare Quality and Disparities Report published by the Agency for Healthcare Research and Quality (AHRQ), quality improvement directly correlates to better patient outcomes and reduced healthcare costs.
-Improved quality in areas such as person-centered care, care coordination, patient safety, affordable care, effective treatment, and preventive care contribute to:
+Improved quality in areas such as person-centred care, care coordination, patient safety, affordable care, effective treatment, and preventive care contribute to:

 - Improved health status and outcomes